ruimo/disk-scrub/README.md

 ## How it works

-The tool reads the files to ensure that no errors are detected.

-- It reads out all files under the specified directory, so if there are errors on the disk, they will be detected.

-- Once executed, it saves the paths of the files and the hash of its contents into a file called 'Controlfile'.

-- The next time you run this tool, it will do the same thing, and compare the results with the existing 'Controlfile', and output a list of added, deleted, and modified files.
+This tool is focused on detecting file corruption.
 Fig.2 illustrates how the tool works.

 1. It walks through all the files under the specified directory and calculate hash of each file.